 In Washington, tenants have a right to:

-- Live in a property that meets the state's basic habitability codes.
+- Live in a unit that meets the state's basic habitability codes.

-- Be notified when the landlord is looking to enter their premises for tasks, such as repairs, inspections or showings of the property.
+- Be notified when the landlord is looking to enter their premises for tasks, such as repairs, inspections or showings of the home.

 - Be notified when the landlord is looking to make any changes to the terms of the lease or rental agreement.